Robustness and modular structure in networks: Empirical results

-We study failures in multiple social, biological, and informational real-world datasets (see App.~\ref{app:datasets}).
-Unlike the model, we do not know the modules in advance, so we estimate them with an overlapping community algorithm~\cite{ahnbagrowlehman10} (a second method~\cite{palla05} displays similar behavior).
-These networks tend to be smaller than those previously discussed, introducing finite-size effects that mask the behavior of $S$.
-To overcome this, we instead use $S'$, the fraction of \emph{original} nodes that remain in the giant component (see App.~\ref{app:finitesize}).
+Unlike the analytical models (Sec.~\ref{sec:models}), here we do not know the modules in advance, so we estimate them with an overlapping community detection algorithm~\cite{ahnbagrowlehman10}.
+This algorithm works by extracting \emph{link communities} at the level of maximum partition density \cite{ahnbagrowlehman10}, which were then converted to overlapping node communities to provide the estimated modules.
+Only communities with at least three nodes were considered~\cite{ahnbagrowlehman10}.
+These networks tend to be smaller than those previously discussed, introducing finite-size effects that mask the behavior of $S$ (Fig.~\ref{fig:realworld}).
+To overcome this, we additionally present $S^{\prime}$, the fraction of \emph{original} nodes that remain in the largest connected component.
+This slightly different definition behaves better for very small networks and high failure probabilities (small $p$) because the denominator does not go to zero, but the transition at the critical point is not as dramatic, making it harder to find the critical point.
+To more clearly demonstrate that the critical points of element and module networks in the empirical data are not the same, we also calculate $R_{21}$, the ratio of the size of the second largest to largest component ($R_{21}(p)$ tends to peak at the critical point).
 As shown in Fig.~\ref{fig:realworld}, the modules fall apart more easily than the elements, qualitatively matching our model across a broad range of networks.